Page Magnifiers for Reading: Your Guide to Clearer, More Comfortable Reading

 $34.95

-Large magnifying page reader.
+Large magnifying glass page reader.

-A Fresnel lens hands free page magnifier for books consists of a flat plastic lens with concentric grooves that permits large area magnified view
+A Fresnel lens hands free full page magnifier for books consists of a flat plastic lens with concentric grooves that permits large area magnified view

 FLAT RATE POSTAGE $8.00 PER ENTIRE ORDER: